awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fis-experimenttemplate.md

 Specifies an experiment template\.

+An experiment template includes the following components:
++ **Targets**: A target can be a specific resource in your AWS environment, or one or more resources that match criteria that you specify, for example, resources that have specific tags\.
++ **Actions**: The actions to carry out on the target\.
+You can specify multiple actions, the duration of each action, and when to start each action during an experiment\.
++ **Stop conditions**: If a stop condition is triggered while an experiment is running, the experiment is automatically stopped\.
+You can define a stop condition as a CloudWatch alarm\.

+For more information, see [Experiment templates](https://docs.aws.amazon.com/fis/latest/userguide/experiment-templates.html) in the *AWS Fault Injection Simulator User Guide*\.

 ## Syntax<a name="aws-resource-fis-experimenttemplate-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: